bcgsc/pori_ipr_api/README.md

 ![Build Status](https://www.bcgsc.ca/bamboo/plugins/servlet/wittified/build-status/IPR-API)

-The Integrated pipeline reports API manages data access to the IPR database on seqdevdb01.bcgsc.ca.
+The Integrated pipeline reports API manages data access to the IPR databases on seqdevdb01.bcgsc.ca.
 The API is responsible for providing all data for GSC genomic and probe reports, POG sample tracking, POG Biopsy tracking, Germline Small Mutation reports, and legacy Knowledgebase.